hanabi/hanabi.github.io/Reference.md

   * Alice clues Cathy about a blue card.
   * Bob blind-plays a blue 2.
   * This must be a *Finesse*, because **blue matches blue**.
 So Cathy should think that she has the blue 3.
+  * This is a textbook *Finesse*; you can't get any more basic than this.
 * Example 2 (color mismatch):
   * Blue 1 is played on the stacks.
   * Alice clues Cathy about a blue card.
   * Bob blind-plays a red 1.
   * This must be a *Bluff*, because **red does not match blue**.
 So Cathy should think that she has the one-away from playable blue card, blue 3.
+  * This is a textbook *Bluff*; you can't get any more basic than this.
 * Example 3 (color match):
   * This is a game with a rainbow suit.
 (The other examples in this section assume a "No Variant" game.)
   * Rainbow 1 is played on the stacks.